harsh07may/node-kafka-cdc/README.md

-# User → Search Index - CDC/Outbox Pattern
+# User & Search Index

 This project has two projects: